Are quotes translated from English into Dutch copyright protected?

 Nevertheless, the threshold for obtaining copyright protection for a single sentence is higher.
 For example, the The Hague Court

-(judgement only available in Dutch) has ruled that the sentence "Zo.
+of Appeal (judgement only available in Dutch) has ruled that the sentence "Zo.
 Nu eerst een Bavaria" (a well-known tagline of the

 Dutch brewer Bavaria, roughly translates into “There, let’s first have a Bavaria’’) is not a choice, arrangement or combination of words in an original way and for that reason is not a copyright protected text.
 For a short tekst consisting of several sentences (such as the texts of RUMAG), the threshold may be higher than in the case of a longer text, but the threshold could be considered lower than in the case of a single sentence.